knreddy520/IBM-PNC-Assesment-/README.md

   3. I have created 2 tables nad insert some test data.
 For this, we just need run below sql scripts.
 Infact I can add it to Spring boot project, But I am busy with my work and        its almost 2 days of your deadline is about to finish.

-  4. No test cases implemented ( Its not aked in your Assesment) :-)
+  4. No test cases implemented ( It was not asked in your Assesment) :-) If its required I can add them.